sosshik/work-time/README.md

     - [Tests](#tests)
 ## Overview <a name="#overview"></a>

-This is my solution for the problem 1.3 "Work time".
 This app takes time string in format 12:01:00AM(AM/PM can be uppercase or lowercase) and returns time string in format 00:01:00.
 It will not accept any other time format and will throw an error and end the execution if the format is wrong.
 It was unit tested in parallel by table driven unit test.